lmdbjava/lmdbjava/README.md

 LMDB uses memory-mapped files, so it has the read performance of a pure in-memory database while still offering the persistence of standard disk-based databases.
 It is transactional with full ACID semantics and crash-proof by design.
 No journal files.
 No corruption.
 No startup time.
 No dependencies.
-Zero-config tuning.
+No config tuning.
 LMDB is a perfect foundation for large, read-centric, single node workloads that require strong latency and operational robustness outcomes.